 When your aircraft does a layover in one city before proceeding to another, that airport’s authorities add on additional fees to your ticket.
-For example, in the screenshot below we see that flying with SQ288 from SYD-SIN…
+For example, in the screenshot below we see that flying with SQ31 from SFO to SIN…

 Don’t assume that fees will be the same for all passengers on a particular flight, regardless of cabin.
-In the case of the UK and Hong Kong, higher fees apply for First/Business Class passengers.
+In the case of the UK (Air Passenger Duty), France (Air Passenger Solidarity Tax) and Hong Kong (Hong Kong Airport Construction Fee), higher fees apply for First/Business Class passengers.

 That said, if you’re comparing like-to-like, that is, a Business Class fare on the ITA matrix to a Business Class award on SQ’s site, your taxes and surcharges figure should still be correct.